tombensve/AsyncTracker/README.md

 This is trivially easy. newJob() returns an UUID, which is also stored in a map. jobDone(uuid) removes the UUID. waitForActiveJobs() just waits for the map to become empty.

+Why ?
+Becuase there is asynchronous frameworks out there that just pull the capet out under your feet when shuting down, not waiting for running jobs to finish first.

 ## Active jobs example

     something.forEach((someEntry) -> {